 (ii) Inventory Management

-The restaurant manager should keep a check on the inventory and make sure that they are regularly itemized, counted, and replenished.
+The duties of a restaurant manager also include keeping a check on the inventory and ensuring that they are regularly itemized, counted, and replenished.
 He should also supervise the Purchasing and Receiving of the stock items.
 The restaurant manager should create a Purchase Order based on the stock requirements of the restaurant.

 Restaurant management software becomes highly critical here.
 The incorporation of a typical restaurant POS should be able to track your raw material, predict your future requirements, keep a relationship with your vendors, and manage your purchase orders.